Trade directory · Spokane Valley metro · Washington

 Inspection Schedule

 No routine inspections for standard painting.
-Lead-safe work practices required for pre-1978 homes with EPA RRP certification.
-Final inspection only if permit required.
+Lead-safe work practices require EPA RRP certification.
+Commercial projects may require fire marshal inspection for certain coatings.

 §4